tv4you2016/ESPAsyncWebServer/README.md

 - (perf) `setCloseClientOnQueueFull(bool)` which can be set on a client to either close the connection or discard messages but not close the connection when the queue is full
 - (perf) `SSE_MAX_QUEUED_MESSAGES` to control the maximum number of messages that can be queued for a SSE client
 - (perf) `WS_MAX_QUEUED_MESSAGES`: control the maximum number of messages that can be queued for a Websocket client
-- (perf) in-flight buffer control and queue congestion avoidance to help to improve parallel connections handling, high volume data transfers and mitigate poor implemeneted slow user-code callbacks delayes on connctions handling
+- (perf) in-flight buffer control and queue congestion avoidance to help to improve parallel connections handling, high volume data transfers and mitigate poor implemented slow user-code callbacks delayes on connections handling
 - (perf) Code size improvements
 - (perf) Lot of code cleanup and optimizations
 - (perf) Performance improvements in terms of memory, speed and size